ember-fastboot/ember-cli-fastboot/packages/fastboot-express-middleware/README.md

 ## Building Your Ember App

-Before you can use your app with FastBoot, you must first install the [ember-cli-fastboot][ember-cli-fastboot] addon and build your app by running `ember build`.
+Before you can use your app with FastBoot, you must first install the [ember-cli-fastboot](../ember-cli-fastboot) addon and build your app by running `ember build`.
 The build process will compile your app into a version that is compatible with both Node.js and the browser and put it in the `dist` directory.
 This `dist` directory is the path you should